 - Never allow anyone under the influence of alcohol or drugs to use fireworks.

-- Once you light it, get away quickly.
-That warning is on firework labels for a reason.
+- Once you light a firework, get away quickly.
+The warning labels on fireworks are there for a reason.